Tutorial: llmPrompt SwiftUI

 Open GitHub Desktop and

 If you are proficient with git, you don’t have to use GitHub Desktop.
-However, we can only help with GitHub Desktop, so if you use anything else, you’ll be on your own.
+However, we can only help with GitHub Desktop, so if you use anything else, you’re on your own.

 If the folders in your GitHub repo does not have the above structure, we will not be able to grade your tutorials and you will get a ZERO.